PowerDNS/pdns/docs/lua-records/functions.rst

   - updating the weight of an entry will only affect a part of the distribution
   - because of the previous properties, the CPU and memory cost is a bit higher than :func:`pickwhashed`

+  Hashes will be pre computed the first time such a record is hit and refreshed if needed.
+If updating the list is done often, the cash may grow.
+A cleanup routine is performed every :ref:`setting-lua-consistent-hashes-cleanup-interval` seconds (default 1h) and cleans cached entries for records that haven't been used for :ref:`setting-lua-consistent-hashes-expire-delay` seconds (default 24h)

   An example::

     mydomain.example.com    IN    LUA    A ("pickchashed({                             "